 Model 75 Stool (1948)

-Maybe not the most famous Knoll design, but it’s one that is synonymous with midcentury modernism.
+Maybe not the most famous Knoll design, but it’s one that is synonymous with postwar modernism.
 Introduced by Knoll in 1948, the stool with the famous hairpin legs demonstrates the influence of the Cranbrook Academy of Art on the designer's artistic sensibilities.
 Compact, functional, and a bit whimsical, the stool remains so emblematic of the era that Knoll recently resumed production.

 Florence Knoll Credenza (1961)

-When Knoll transformed corporate office space by replacing the traditional executive-style desk with a table desk, the designer needed a new storage solution.
+When Knoll completely transformed corporate office space by replacing the traditional executive-style desk with a table desk, the designer needed a new storage solution.
 This credenza was her answer.
 Suited for filing and storage, the low, sleek credenza is perfectly proportioned and elegantly utilitarian.
 Acknowledged as just a "filler" piece by Knoll, the credenza is still as popular as ever and has remained in production.

 CBS Corporate Office (1965)

 The CBS Corporate Office was Knoll’s last major project before retiring from the company in 1965.
 A collaboration with her lifelong friend, Eero Saarinen, the interiors of the CBS Building suited the skyscraper’s rectilinear architecture.
 Knoll used her own Parallel Bar Series, along with the Barcelona Chair, the Flat Bar Brno Chair, and the 657 ‘Sling’ Armchair to furnish the (at the time) unconventional open-plan office space.
-The result changed interior design and showcased Knoll at her very best.
+The result upended office design and showcased Knoll at her very best.

 You can read more about her here and here.